RobTillaart/PCF8575/README.md

 # PCF8575

-Arduino library for PCF8575 - 16 channel I2C IO expander
+Arduino library for PCF8575 - 16 channel I2C IO expander.

 ## Description

-Related to the PCF8574 8 channel IO expander library  https://github.com/RobTillaart/PCF8574
+Related to the PCF8574 8 channel IO expander library  https://github.com/RobTillaart/PCF8574.

 The library gives easy control over the 16 pins of the PCF8575 chips.

-Base address = 0x20 + 0..7 depending on address pins A0..A2
+Base address = 0x20 + 0..7 depending on address pins A0..A2.

 | TYPE     | ADDRESS-RANGE | notes                    |
 |:---------|:-------------:|:------------------------:|